-Here’s how I would plan out that meal circa 2015 using this three step process.
+Here’s how I’d plan out that meal now using this three step process:

-1. Okay – let’s say I decided on using black beans as my base.
+1. Okay – let’s say that I decided to use black beans as my base.

 The first thing that comes to mind is burgers.
 Bingo – black bean burgers.
 Let’s go with it.

-2. Now that I have my hearty base, I would think about the texture component.
+2. Now that I have my hearty base, I’d think about the texture component.

 3. The last thing is to decide how to amp up the nutrient density of my burgers.